RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

 The substrate index ranges from 0 fines/silt to 8 bedrock.
-In the example site in the Serpis River
+In the example site of the Serpis River the upstream pools and rapids (bottom part of the figure) present coarse substrates, cobble (6), boulders (7) and even part were bedrock (8) dominate.
+The finer substrates are located at the beginning of the big pool adn the lateral margins of the reach.

 </div>